tarunsharmaa91/Classify/README.md

 ## Feedback

-If you have any feedback, please reach out to us at tarun.sharmaa91@gmail.com
+If you have any feedback, please reach out to me at tarun.sharmaa91@gmail.com